rspindel/csscaffold/README.markdown

 - Image replace text by just linking to the image file
 - Plus easily add your own functionality using the plugin system

+##New in 1.4

+- Exception handling so you can see exactly what went wrong and how to fix it.
+This should help out people who receive errors but have no idea what actually went wrong.
+This includes checks for missing constants, mixins, css files etc.
+- Language files now control the output of text.
+This means you can translate Scaffold into other languages.
+- Included all of the plugins, rather than keeping them separate
+- New Plugin - Validate.
+Validates your CSS using the W3C CSS validator.
+Only turn this on when you need it :)
+- Install file so you can check your paths.
+To use the install file, turn it on in index.php and navigate to the scaffold folder in a browser.
+- New way to use the global config (Kohana dot-notation style)
+- Slight folder change in the repo.
+Moved the folders into a css directory to give a strong indication of where they should go
+- Various bug fixes and enhancements thanks to Kohana.

 ##What you need

 - PHP5+